Gossip Girl (novel series): History

 The novel that started the series, Gossip Girl, was published in paperback format in April 2002.
 Two new novels were released annually until the final novel, Don't You Forget About Me, was released in May 2007, showing the main characters graduating from high school and moving on to college and other pursuits.
 A prequel novel, It Had To Be You, was released in October 2007 in hardcover and electronic book format.
 It detailed the events that occurred a year before the first novel.
 A box set containing the eleven novels of the series and the prequel novel, in paperback format, was released November 1, 2009.
 Two days later, a sequel novel, I Will Always Love You was released.
 The hardcover book tells the story of the main characters returning home from college for the holidays.
 Hachette Group re-released all of the original novels in electronic book format between 2008 and 2009.

 Books nine, ten and eleven of the main series were ghostwritten.

 In December 2009, Yen Press announced that it was working with Korean artist Hyekyung Baek to create a manga adaptation of the series titled Gossip Girl: For Your Eyes Only.
 Rather than adapting the original novels, however, the graphic novels feature original stories with the same characters.
 It was serialized in the company's anthology magazine Yen Plus, from August 2010 to December 2013.

-In October 2011, a parody of the series Gossip Girl: Psycho Killer was released.
-It is written by Cecily von Ziegesar.
-The identity of Gossip Girl has not been released to the public.
+In October 2011, a parody of the series Gossip Girl: Psycho Killer written by von Ziegesar was released.

+Unlike the show, Gossip Girl's identity in the books is not known.
+Von Ziegesar said of the character, "She was the omniscient narrator.
+Gossip Girl was me".

+Cecily morphed the real-life high school named Nightingale Bamford into Constance Billard, and also derived St. Jude from The Allen-Stevenson School.